nickknw/nickknowlson.com/_posts/2011-12-18-seven-languages-week-2-day-1.markdown

 ---
 layout: post
-title: "Seven Languages In Seven Weeks: Week 2 (Io) - Day 1"
+title: "Seven Languages: Week 2 (Io) - Day 1"
 ---

 Day 1 of Io is the first of many chapters that will give me that 'new at